 Chair Malformation (CM) is a quite common condition found in Cavalier King Charles Spaniels, Brussels Griffons and a variety of other (typically small breed) dogs.

-As of April 2016, Southeast Veterinary Neurology will be offering reduced cost screening of Cavalier King Charles Spaniels, Brussels Griffons and other high-risk breeds.
+As of April 2016, SEVN will be offering reduced cost screening of Cavalier King Charles Spaniels, Brussels Griffons and other high-risk breeds.